Bayer-Group/BayerCLAW/doc/options.md

 ## The `shell` option

 BayerCLAW 1.1.3+ provides the ability to choose which Unix shell to run Batch job commands under.
-You can specify the shell to use globally, using the setting in the `options` block or for individual steps in the `compute` block.
+You can specify the shell to use globally, using the setting in the `Options` block or for individual steps in the `compute` block.
 The choices for the `shell` setting are `sh`, `bash`, and `sh-pipefail`: